rosasurfer/mt4-mql-framework/README.md

 Due to a DMCA notice from MetaQuotes I had to disable the terminal downloads.
 At the moment MetaTrader 4 can only be downloaded from your broker's website.

-I'm working on a solution to fix this.
-In the meantime you may download MT4 terminals from this [Telegram channel](https://t.me/+FjsyKhm0TqAwMjQy).
+I'm working on a solution to fix it.
+In the meantime you can download MetaTrader 4 from this [Telegram channel](https://t.me/+FjsyKhm0TqAwMjQy).

 -----